 Volcanoes are always impressive and so is Mount Batur.
-Standing 1717 meters tall it may only be a small mountain compared to it’s big brother Mount Agung (3031 meters), but Mount Batur is beautiful nonetheless!
+Standing 1717 meters tall it may only be a small mountain compared to its big brother Mount Agung (3031 meters), but Mount Batur is beautiful nonetheless!

 Cool off at the Kanto Lampo Waterfall and the Tibumana Waterfall

 In case you didn’t know: Bali is hot!
 Imagine how good it feels to cool off at a nice fresh waterfall…

 Taste Luwak coffee at Basanta Coffee

 Have you heard of the famous Luwak coffee?
 This special coffee is also called civet coffee and is made from partly digested coffee cherries eaten and pooped out by the Asian palm civet.

-While it was fun to try this hyped coffee, I actually preferred the (free) coconut coffee and (free) ginger tea over the exclusive Luwak (50.000 rupees per cup).
+While it was fun to try this hyped coffee, I actually preferred the taste of the (free) coconut coffee and (free) ginger tea over the exclusive Luwak (50.000 rupiahs per cup).

 Where to stay in Sebatu